-Special Outreach A representative from the Washington Association for Colleges of Teacher Education was involved in the Effective Educators Workgroup.
+Stakeholder/Group Special Outreach Institutions of Higher Education A representative from the Washington Association for Colleges or Teacher Education was involved in the Effective Educators Workgroup.
 The Student Assessment System Workgroup included a representative from Washington State University.
 Gonzaga University provided a representative on the Students with Disabilities Workgroup.
-The following organizations were represented on the workgroups and CPT.
-Washington State Commission on African American Affairs Washington State Commission on Asian Pacific American Affairs Commission on Hispanic Affairs Governor's Office of Indian Affairs Washington Student Achievement Council Employment Security Department Office of Financial Management OSPI engaged in vigorous outreach to the public.
+State Agencies/ State Commissions/Councils The following organizations were represented on the workgroups and CPT.
+Washington State Commission on African American Affairs Washington State Commission on Asian Pacific American Affairs Commission on Hispanic Affairs Governor's Office of Indian Affairs Washington Student Achievement Council Employment Security Department Office of Financial Management Public OSPI engaged in vigorous outreach to the public.
 OSPI provided a dedicated website, which included the ability to sign up to receive updates via email.
 All CPT meetings were open to the public and participants could either call in or attend in person.
 All workgroup agendas and minutes were made public.
 OSPI sent news releases to all major papers.
+Early in the process, OSPI held ten regional public forums across the state.
+One of the sessions was a webinar.
+Each two-hour forum was open to the public, and covered opportunities and challenges that lie ahead, how the ESSA is similar to and different from the No Child Left Behind Act, and provided for open discussion for the community to provide feedback.
+The presentations and the recorded webinar are on the OSPI ESSA website.
+Participants provided feedback verbally, through comment cards, or via email.
+All feedback was collected, organized and shared with OSPI leadership and to appropriate workgroups to assist in the development of the